KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 The new marketing strategy would incorporate both traditional and modern methods in order to fit with changing lifestyles, and to reach the most people possible, perhaps even beyond city boundaries.

-See also [Advanced Marketing Options](advanced_marketing_options.md) for a list of advanced marketing options :).

 ## Example Budget and Plan

-Special occasions

 The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.